Shape QA’s future together | Be a part of 2025 QA revolution

 In this step, we deep-dive into the plan formulated in step 3 and categorize them by various factors.
 A few common test categorization criteria includes:

 • Manual vs automated regression tests: For ad-hoc or non-repetitive test cases, manual testing and human evaluation still make the most sense.
 Anything that involves the same series of test steps, over and over again, should be automated.
+Due to its highly repetitive nature, regression test is the perfect candidate for automation testing.

 • Critical vs non-critical features: evaluate test cases based on urgency and significance and assign them a value of importance (high, medium, low).
 Other factors can also be brought into consideration based on business requirements.